 - Fire Extinguisher Training

 - Child Protection Training for staff new to Morley Victoria

 - Protecting Children from Extremism

 - First Aid training for some staff and all children from Nursery to Y6

 - A number of different National College webinars have been accessed by a range of staff

 You may well be aware that the Government launched a new website, 'Educate Against Hate' The website is very informative with a particular section for parents.
-This can be viewed at the link below and is well worth a look.
+This can be viewed by clicking on the Educate Against Hate blue box on the left hand side and is well worth a look.
 If you have any concerns please contact the school.